coffeecocoa/coffeecocoa.github.io/_posts/2021-05-09-nintendo-switch-review-and-price.md

     </a>
 </p>

-The left and right Rails hold the Joy-Cons securely in place.
+The left and right Rails hold the Joy-Cons securely in place...

 ### Nintendo Switch Top